Immigration Questions

 What do I do if my workplace is raided?

-If you are undocumented and have been recently in contact with the Gardaí (police) following an investigation at your workplace or elsewhere, please remember the following:
+If you are undocumented and have been recently in contact with the Gardaí (police) following an investigation at your workplace or elsewhere, we recommend that people co-operate with Immigration Officers because failure to cooperate will have a serious impact on any future applications to residency.

 • You must provide them with an address